thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

 1. Create Likert questions and an option set with values set as a number.
 2. Create a question that calculates the score (e.g. put ``calc($likert1:value + $likert2:value)`` in the default answer.)
 3. Create the intervention question and use display logic to only show the question if the default answer is > 2.

+*Using a Counter*
+While NEMO does not explicitly have a counter question type, you can access the number of an item within a repeat group.
+For example, you could put ``calc($Household-$!RepeatNum)`` in a default answer for a question.
+The answer would be with ID: 176-2 for the second person in household 176, assuming you have a question with code 'Household'.

+*Random Number Generator*

+I want to generate a random number to be associated with a response.